survivejs/react-book/manuscript/04_implementing_notes.md

 ];
 ```

-Each note is an object which will contain the data we need including `id` and `task` we want to perform.
-Later on it is possible to extend this data definition to include things like note color or owner.
+Each note is an object which will contain the data we need including an `id` and a `task` we want to perform.
+Later on it is possible to extend this data definition to include things like the note color or the owner.

 ## On Ids

 We could have skipped ids in our definition.
 This would become problematic as we grow our application, though.
 For instance if you are referring to data based on array indices and the data changes, each reference has to change too.
 We can avoid that easily.

 Normally the problem is solved by a backend.
 As we don't have one yet, we'll need to improvise something.
 A standard known as [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) allows us to generate unique ids.
-We'll be using Node.js implementation known as *node-uuid*.
+We'll be using a Node.js implementation known as *node-uuid*.
 Invoke

 > npm i node-uuid --save

 at the project root to get it installed.

-If you open up Node.js cli (`node`) and try the following, you can see what kind of ids it outputs.
+If you open up the Node.js cli (`node`) and try following, you can see what kind of ids it outputs.

 ```javascript
 > uuid = require('node-uuid')